daltondotgd/Cocos2d-x-Extension-Pack/README.md

 Extension pack for Cocos2d-x (starting from v3.3 final), made by KNTG Polygon - a students organization on computer games.
 Everybody is welcome to contribute.

 This pack is created to make some time consuming tasks or hard-to-find classes/algorithms easily avalible in this repository.
+This will be a great help on gamejams and compos - it'll help people using Cocos2d-x, race with those using Unity3d and other GameMakers :D

-Also all of the extensions avalible here will be tested and confirmed working with specific versions of Cocos2d-x.
+All of the extensions avalible here will be tested and confirmed working with specific versions of Cocos2d-x.

 List of extensions
 ==================